Can a Canadian Purchase a Home in the United States?

 Reasons Canadians buy property in the US

 Proximity and accessibility: The relatively close proximity of the US makes it an accessible option for Canadians looking to own property abroad, whether for frequent vacations or longer stays.
+With a short flight or a drive across the border, Canadians can easily travel to their US property, which is much more convenient compared to other international locations.
+This accessibility also makes it easier to manage the property, visit regularly, and maintain strong connections to home.

 Can a Canadian buy a house in the US?